sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/02_training_data_prep.md

 <img align="center" src="../images/class-gee/Samples_for_CEO_before_cleaning.png" hspace="15" vspace="10" width="600">

 Clean up the columns so they look like this.
 You can remove the extraneous columns (system:index, random, .geo).
 Rename the ID column to "PLOTID", the classification to a clearer "old_2014map_classification", lat to "LAT", and lon to "LON".
-Finally, I recommend duplicating the LAT and LON columns.
-CEO does not export the coordinates in the final Sample file output, so it is easiest to preserve them now.
 The final version will look like this:

 <img align="center" src="../images/class-gee/Samples_for_CEO_after_cleaning.png" hspace="15" vspace="10" width="600">